octoml/macho-dyld/README.md

-## Mach-O Image Loader.
+## Custom Mach-O Image Loader.
 Tolerant to unsigned modules.

 ### Purpose of this module
 This is a simplified version of dynamic linker inherited from original Apple sources.
 The key difference is in a switched off signature check for loaded binaries. iOS platform doesn't provide mechanic to load unsigned binary, but you may need it for some developer purposes like benchmarking/testing code with real device.
 Using of this linker version let you get around this limitation.

 This library exposes next symbols:
- - macho_dlopen
+ - custom_dlopen
- - macho_dlclose
+ - custom_dlclose
- - macho_dlsym
+ - custom_dlsym
- - macho_dlerror
+ - custom_dlerror

 Use it instead of original Posix version.